Sidebar

 </Sidebar>

-component to render a button that toggles the sidebar.
+Use the SidebarTrigger component to render a button that toggles the sidebar.

-component must be used within a SidebarProvider
+The SidebarTrigger component must be used within a SidebarProvider.

 <template>